Graphophone: Commercialization

 In 1885, when the Volta Laboratory Associates were sure that they had a number of practical inventions, they filed patent applications and began to seek out investors.
 The Volta Graphophone Company of Alexandria, Virginia, was created on January 6, 1886, and incorporated on February 3, 1886.
 It formed to control the patents and to handle the commercial development of their sound recording and reproduction inventions, one of which became the first Dictaphone.

 American Graphophone's 1888 wax cylinder graphophone.
 The machines were marketed for only a few years by American Graphophone and the North American Phonograph Company, but were superseded by Edison's 1888 'perfected phonograph' and its solid wax cylinders.

 After the Volta Associates gave several demonstrations in Washington, D.C., businessmen from Philadelphia created the American Graphophone Company on March 28, 1887, to produce and sell the machines for the budding phonograph marketplace.
 The Volta Graphophone Company then merged with American Graphophone, which itself later evolved into Columbia Records.
-The Howe Machine Factory (for sewing machines) in Bridgeport, Connecticut, became American Graphophone manufacturing plant.
+The Howe Machine Factory (for sewing machines) in Bridgeport, Connecticut, became American Graphophone's manufacturing plant.
 Tainter resided there for several months to supervise manufacturing before becoming ill, but later went on to continue his inventive work for many years.
 The small Bridgeport plant, which initially produced three or four machines a day, later became the Dictaphone Corporation.